TownOfBrookline/test_general_bylaws/ARTICLE 03/ARTICLE 03.01.md

 The Selectmen shall exercise general supervision over all matters affecting the general and financial interest and welfare of the town.

+### SECTION 3.1.2.A POLICE AND FIRE COMMISSIONERS

+In accordance with and to implement the Selectmen's responsibilities under applicable laws, the Selectmen shall bear the titles “Police Commissioners” and “Fire Commissioners” when exercising their responsibilities relating to the town's Police Department and Fire Department, respectively.
+The Selectmen's responsibilities and authority are not enhanced, diminished, or altered in any fashion from those that exist under applicable Laws by virtue of bearing such titles, nor shall the Board be involved in the day-to-day administration, operations or management of the Police and Fire Departments.

 ### SECTION 3.1.3 LITIGATION AND CLAIMS

 The Selectmen may institute, prosecute, defend, compromise and settle